Hierarchical Concept Embedding & Pursuit for Interpretable Image Classification: Proofs

-To see that Eq.~\eqref{eq:cone_packing_sufficient} is sufficient, consider any 2D plane containing the parent cone axis.
-In this plane, a cone of half-angle $\alpha$ appears as a planar angle of magnitude $2\alpha$.
-Placing the $b$ child cone axes within this plane and packing $b$ child angles $2\theta_{l+1}$ inside the parent angle $2\theta_l$ is possible whenever $b\theta_{l+1}\le\theta_l$, i.e. Eq.~\eqref{eq:cone_packing_sufficient}.
+Consider any 2D plane containing the parent cone axis.
+In that plane, a cone of half-angle $\alpha$ appears as a planar angle of magnitude $2\alpha$.
+Therefore, one can place $b$ child cone axes inside the parent cone without overlap whenever $b$ child angles of size $2\theta_{l+1}$ fit inside the parent angle $2\theta_l$, i.e., whenever $b\theta_{l+1}\le\theta_l$.
+This is exactly Eq.~\eqref{eq:cone_packing_sufficient}.